chen0040/pydl-hands-on/notes/V&V.md

 ## Challenges

+### Can humans understand how ML work?

+Machine learning "learns" from training data, in which results can be intuitively interpreted as weighted combination of "features".
+Many machine learning systems are very complex, in other words, such as weighting is inscrutible comming from these machine learning systems, or at least not intuitive.
+As a result, there is an unknown (significant?) chances that results are brittle.
+For example, due to accidental correlation in trainning data, or sensitivity to noise.

+This can be very dangerous for having ML perform life-critical tasks, e.g., driving a fully autonomous car.

+Many ML approaches have random number generators, in unit test case, if one carefully control the random number generator it may be possible to reproduce all behaviors.
+However, such ML is generally sensitive to initial conditions at system level. which implies that it can be essentially impossible to get test reproducibility in real systems.
+In fact, significant effort in many real-world ML systems are used to force or "trick" ML into displaying desired behavior.

 ### Oracle Problem
 It is difficult to detect faults in machine learning applications because often there is no "test oracle" to verify the correctness of the computed outputs.